Maths curriculum Intent, Implementation and Impact

 At GMA our intent in Maths is for pupils to experience a high-quality maths education that provides a foundation for understanding the world and a genuine interest and curiosity about mathematics.
 Our aim is that children develop a deep understanding and knowledge of number sense and become fluent in the fundamentals of mathematics.
 We want our pupils to develop their conceptual understanding and develop the ability to recall and apply knowledge accurately and rapidly.
 We also want pupils to be able to reason mathematically by following a line of enquiry, conjecturing relationships and making generalisations.

 Our aim is for pupils to gain procedural knowledge through enriching experiences.
+Over the past few years we have implemented a ‘Teaching for Mastery’ approach and we believe that everyone, no matter what their starting point is, can learn and improve at maths.
 All pupils will be encouraged to believe that by working hard, persevering and adopting a growth mindset approach to mathematics, including seeing the value of making mistakes and of learning from them, they can succeed in maths.

 Our intent is to meet the statutory requirements as specified in the National Curriculum.
-Lessons are taught through a chosen scheme of learning (White Rose) that is carefully ordered to build upon prior learning in small, manageable steps.
+Maths lessons are taught through chosen schemes of learning (Power Maths and White Rose Maths), that are carefully ordered to build upon prior learning in small, manageable steps.
+Our curriculum is designed to support the development of reasoning and problem solving alongside fluency to ensure challenge and ambition for all pupils.
 More time is spent on each area in order to enrich and embed ideas, enabling pupils to make connections.
 Pupils who grasp concepts rapidly are challenged through being offered rich problems and tasks that further deepen their understanding.
 Lessons will be adapted for children when needed (e.g. those with identified cognition and learning SEND).

 Key learning points are identified during planning and a clear journey through maths is evident in lessons and reflected on working walls.
 Questions and discussions will probe pupils’ understanding throughout and pupils will be assisted in explaining their thinking, using precise mathematical language and using full sentences to develop an argument, justification or proof.
 Misconceptions are identified during the planning process and during lessons and used as opportunities for learning.